davidsvaughn/llm-embed/README.md

 # llm-embed
-turn LLMs into embedding models
+Turn LLMs into embedding models.
+A framework for fine-tuning LLMs into high-performance embedding models using a novel hybrid objective function that combines siamese contrastive loss with causal language modeling loss.

 setup
 ```